From Me to You

 So… I am super happy that there is a select group of individuals who will love my work because they are the people I am painting for. …and in order to paint for them, I need to truly and wholeheartedly paint for myself, from my soul, because this is where the connection lies.
 This is where those people can relate to my work.
 Each person’s connection will be unique.
 It may be through loving the colours, the feel, reminding them of a happy place or memory, or simply resonating at an intangible level (‘I just love it’).
 Whatever the reason, it gives me such joy to know that someone can feel that emotional pull to one of my paintings.

 Going back to my previous blog post Why Do I paint?, I described how painting gives me emotional balance, along with an array of other feelings – excitement, joy, calm, invigoration, to name a few.
 Painting can have a transformative effect on my state of mind or mood.
 If I’m feeling down or anxious or aware of general stresses of life, I know that the act of painting (even for just half an hour) can have a soothing and emotionally restorative effect.

 In terms of the finished paintings, I often feel they are like ethereal worlds with a somewhat dreamlike quality.
-They invite me in and I have a strong sense that if I allow myself to enter, I will discover a place of abundant warmth, joy and calm, where the worries of life just float away… a beautiful escapism.
-How fascinating that not only does the process of painting have a positive effect, the worlds I create may offer this experience to the viewer as well!
+They invite me in and I have a strong sense that if I enter, I will discover a place of abundant warmth, joy and calm, where the worries of life just float away… a beautiful escapism.
+How fascinating that not only does the process of painting have a positive effect on me, the worlds I create may offer this experience to the viewer as well.
 In essence, what the process gives to me, the painting gives back to viewer.

 It is a beautiful thing to be able to share this connection, an emotional exchange, an understanding between two souls - in the form of a painting, from me to you.